DNAnexus Documentation

 Learn how to use job identity tokens to enable jobs to access external services such as your AWS cloud resources.

-Job identity tokens are DNAnexus-signed JSON Web Tokens (JWT) that establish a security-hardened and verifiable identity linked to a DNAnexus job.
+Job identity tokens are DNAnexus-signed that establish a security-hardened and verifiable identity linked to a DNAnexus job.
 Many third party systems, including cloud providers such as Amazon Web Services, Microsoft Azure, and Google Cloud, can receive and validate these tokens, and exchange them for temporary cloud access credentials.
 A job can then use those credentials to access approved resources in those systems.
 This modern approach, based on interoperable standards (OpenID Connect tokens), avoids the burden of distributing and rotating long-lived cloud secrets, and allows customers to leverage their cloud provider's authentication and authorization tools to determine, on a granular level, which DNAnexus jobs can access what third-party cloud resources.

 App authors can use this feature to provide secure access to the specific external resources required by each job.
 These can include storage buckets, serverless functions, databases, and secrets vaults.
 In addition, this feature can be used to access any systems that support this type of JWT authentication, such as Salesforce, Oracle API Gateway, and HashiCorp Vault.